workadaptive/content/_articles/b2b-sales-crm-automation.md

 ### 1. Autonomous Lead Intelligence

 Describe your ideal customer profile and qualification criteria.

-AI agent continuously:
-- Monitors new leads entering system
-- Enriches with data from multiple sources
-- Scores based on your win patterns
-- Routes to right rep with context
-- Updates as engagement changes
+AI agent continuously monitors new leads, enriches with data from multiple sources, scores based on your win patterns, routes to right rep with context.

 **Your role:** Define the criteria and review results
 **AI role:** Execute continuously and autonomously

 ### 2. Pipeline Health Monitoring

 Describe what "healthy deal progression" means for your business.

-AI agent monitors:
-- Engagement patterns across email, calls, meetings
-- Deal velocity compared to historical norms
-- Stakeholder coverage and champion strength
-- Competitive signals and risk factors
+AI agent monitors engagement patterns, deal velocity, stakeholder coverage, competitive signals.
 Alerts you to problems before they're obvious.

 **Your role:** Define what matters
 **AI role:** Watch everything, alert to exceptions

 ### 3. Account Intelligence & Expansion

 Describe your expansion patterns and white space indicators.

-AI agent analyzes:
-- Usage patterns and feature adoption
-- Buying signals from existing accounts
-- Similar companies who've expanded
-- Territory coverage and opportunities
+AI agent analyzes usage patterns, buying signals, similar companies who've expanded, territory coverage.
 Prioritizes where reps should focus.

 **Your role:** Validate insights and take action
 **AI role:** Continuous analysis and recommendations

 ### 4. Rep Activity Intelligence

 Describe what good sales activity looks like.

-AI agent tracks:
-- Quality of outreach (not just quantity)
-- Response patterns and engagement
-- Win factors from closed deals
-- Coaching opportunities

-Helps managers coach more effectively.
+AI agent tracks quality of outreach, response patterns, win factors from closed deals, coaching opportunities.

 **Your role:** Coach based on insights
 **AI role:** Surface what's working and what's not